All homes have iPads that can be used to support a regular video call so you can keep in touch with your loved one during this time.

 We also understand the importance of keeping residents connected with their loved ones during this unsettling period.
 All of our home’s are equipped with iPads to support you to have regular video calls.

 In terms of activities, despite the challenges faced by Covid-19, our teams are still running a full and engaging activities programme and have introduced innovative ways to keep residents connected with each other to reduce the risk of social isolation.
 This includes making use of our in-house facilities such as our hairdressers and café’s, coordinating 1-2-1 activities as well as safe, socially-distanced group activities to keep residents occupied and entertained.
-We have also been encouraging residents to go outdoors as weather allows whilst maintaining the social distancing rule of 2-meters apart.
-As part of each residents tailored care plan, we are continually monitoring how the policy of social distancing is impacting on resident’s emotional well-being and will provide more support if needed.
-This can take the form of more 1:1 input or more frequent contact with family and friends via a suitable IT platform.
+We have also been encouraging residents to go outdoors as weather allows whilst maintaining the social distancing rule.

-Following the Prime Minister’s announcement on Saturday 1st May, we have been supporting residents to have trips outside with their loved ones without the need to self-isolate.
+Following changes to Government guidance, we have been supporting residents to have trips outside with their loved ones without the need to self-isolate.

 If you would like to arrange a community outing with your loved one, please contact your General Manager in the first instance who will conduct a full risk assessment which will identify all areas of risk within your planned outing and what control measures need to put in place to ensure everyone’s safety.

-We are currently facilitating visits for residents and their loved ones in our England and Welsh homes, where no local restrictions are in place, using special visiting suites with full floor to ceiling glass partitions to ensure residents are kept safe.
-Alongside this, we are also facilitating window visits, and outdoor visits in our outdoor visiting suite.
+We are currently facilitating indoor and outdoor visits for residents and their loved ones in our England and Welsh homes where no local restrictions are in place.
+We are facilitating indoor visits in a designated lounge area inside the home and we also have special visiting suites with full floor to ceiling glass partitions to ensure residents are kept safe.

 For the homes not currently able to facilitate visits due to Government restrictions, our position on routine visiting remains unchanged.
 We are still closed to visitors including family members and friends.

 Please note if there is a situation that requires a non-routine visit in extenuating circumstances such as end of life; your General Manager will work with you to ensure that the appropriate precautionary measures are taken to minimise any potential risks.
-You can be assured anyone displaying symptoms or any member of their household who is displaying symptoms will not be allowed to enter the home, all visitors’ temperatures will be taken, infection control measures will also be taken, handwashing and the appropriate PPE will be provided, essential medical visits will continue.
+You can be assured anyone displaying symptoms or any member of their household who is displaying symptoms will not be allowed to enter the home, all visitors’ temperatures will be taken, a LFT test will be conducted, handwashing and the appropriate PPE will be provided, essential medical visits will continue.

 We are pleased to be welcoming new residents into our homes.
 Prospective residents for residential, nursing, dementia and short-stay respite care are able to book a guided virtual or face to face visit with our team.